istanbuljs/nyc/README.md

 [![Windows Tests](https://img.shields.io/appveyor/ci/bcoe/nyc-ilw23/master.svg?label=Windows%20Tests)](https://ci.appveyor.com/project/bcoe/nyc-ilw23)
 [![Standard Version](https://img.shields.io/badge/release-standard%20version-brightgreen.svg)](https://github.com/conventional-changelog/standard-version)

-Istanbul's high-tech command line interface, with support for:
+Istanbul's state of the art command line interface, with support for:

 * applications that spawn subprocesses.
 * ES2015 transforms, via [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul), or source-maps.

-## Instrumenting Your Code
+## Instrumenting your code

 You can install nyc as a development dependency and add it to the test stanza in your package.json.